Snakebite Envenoming in Africa: Diagnostics, Treatment Gaps, and Emerging Medical Technologies

 For Governments

-• Include snakebite antivenom in essential medicines lists
+• Include snakebite antivenom on national essential medicines lists

 • Fund national snakebite surveillance systems

-• Shift from ad-hoc antivenom donations to system-level strengthening
+• Shift from ad hoc antivenom donations to system strengthening

 For Manufacturers